BlitzkriegSoftware/nodesqloptimist/README.md

 ## Start

-1. `cd Scripts/`

-2. run `.\scripts\Sql-Start.ps1`
+1. run `.\scripts\Start-DockerSql.ps1`

-3. This exports the following environment variables (you may need to reload the shell to have these seen)
+1. This exports the following environment variables (you may need to reload the shell to have these seen)

 | ENVVAR       | Type    | Use                    | Value                                                                                     |
 | :----------- | :------ | :--------------------- | :---------------------------------------------------------------------------------------- |